MatteoLarrode/Research-InterestGroups-PolicyRisk/README.md

-# Predictive model of interest groups' behaviour in the face of policy outcome undertainty
+# Predictive model of interest groups' behaviour in the face of policy outcome uncertainty

 ## Research Pitch
 <p>